markmarkoh/datamaps/README.md

             }
         });
 ```
+###### Set the correct projection for Canada map on world map with the help of Longitude and Latitute of Canada (you can google it Canada Longitude and Latitute)

 Please use **canada.toto.json** for India geopraphy json data from https://github.com/Anujarya300/bubble_maps/blob/master/data/geography-data/canada.topo.json, otherwise your map wont work.
 (I have truncated CA. from all state ISO code(2-digit ISO code), e.g CA.TN to TN)